 Business environments can exist either within the central business district or outside the city.
 An area becomes an edge city when there is a concentration of firms, entertainment and shopping centers in a previously known rural or residential area.
 An edge city is an American term that thrived towards the end of the 20th Century.
 Its use was as a result of the popularity of Joel Garreau's book entitled "Edge City: Life on the New Frontier" written in 1991.
 By then, Garreau was a reporter who was working for the Washington Post.
-He is responsible for establishing the current meaning of "edge city."
+He was responsible for establishing the current meaning of "edge city."
 According to Garreau, "edge cities" were a strategy to expand cities.

 In the recent past, there has been evident urban growth globally.
 Expansion has occurred due to the development of edge cities in most urban cities' suburbs resulting in an apparent difference between the growth of cities today and in the 19th Century.
 Back then, there was a central downtown in most urban centers without other prime business environments.
 Edge cities are sometimes called mega centers, suburban activity centers, and suburban business districts.